 Seattle has an average of 58 sunny days a year compared to Sydney’s average of 240.
 A bit of sun after living in Seattle for 15 years sounded pretty darn fabulous.

-The move came about through my husband’s work as a computer programmer at a clinical laboratory in Seattle.
+The move came about through my husband’s work as a software engineer at a clinical laboratory in Seattle.

-Both of us had entertained the idea of living abroad for some time but, for some odd reason, we never discussed it with each other.
-Mainly because it just didn’t seem like something feasible.
+Both of us had entertained the idea of living overseas for some time but, for some odd reason, we never discussed it with each other.
+Mainly because it just didn't seem like something that was feasible.

-Living abroad (or overseas if you’re from the UK) was something that happened to “those people”.
+Living overseas was something that happened to “those people”.

 You know, THOSE PEOPLE who have fabulous lives and can just get up and move whenever or wherever they want.

-Seems so silly now as, being an expat and meeting tons of other expats, I have realized that living abroad really isn’t so hard.
-Don’t get me wrong, sometimes it’s definitely not fun and can be super frustrating but it’s definitely do-able.
+Seems so silly now, having been an expat and meeting tons of other expats who are definitely not those people.
+The truth is, living overseas really isn't that hard.
+Don't get me wrong, sometimes it's definitely not fun and can be super frustrating, but it's also definitely doable.

-Well, cutting the story short, the recruiter from Henrye had two positions that fit my husband’s qualifications: one in Basel, Switzerland and the other in Sydney, Australia.
+Well, cutting the story short, the recruiter had two positions that fit my husband's qualifications: one in Basel, Switzerland and the other in Sydney, Australia.

-The position in Sydney was with an American company looking for people with the same skill set and experience programming for hospitals and medical clinics as he had.
+The position in Sydney was with an American company looking for people with the same skill set and experience he had.
 In the end, it turned out to be the best match.

-After a few months of interviewing and negotiations, we were ready to pack up our household and make the move.
+After a few months of interviewing and negotiations, we were ready to pack up our household and make the move to Australia.